Codecademy/docs/content/kotlin/concepts/strings/terms/removePrefix/removePrefix.md

 ---
 Title: '.removePrefix()'
-Description: 'Removes a specified prefix from a string, if present.'
+Description: 'Removes a specified prefix from a Kotlin string, if present.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'